yuleshmahatkazuto/BlogWeb-App/README.md

 **Features**

-1 Create new blog posts using a structured form.
+1. Create new blog posts using a structured form.

 2. View all blog posts in a neat, scrollable list.

 3. Delete unwanted blog posts with a single click.

 4. Fully responsive design for desktops, tablets, and mobile devices.

-**Technologies Used
+**Technologies Used**

 Frontend: HTML, CSS, JavaScript, Bootstrap